wp-plugins/wp-testimonials-oiiio/readme.txt

 == Description ==

-Testimonials is an easy-to-use plugin that allows to add testimonials to the sidebar, as a widget or to embed them into a page or post using [testimonials] short code. "wp testimonials oiiio" plugins allow you a great admin panel from there you can control process bar color, font color, even speed !
+Testimonials is an easy-to-use plugin that allows to add testimonials to the sidebar as a widget or to embed them into a page or post using <code>[testimonials]</code> short code. "wp testimonials oiiio" plugins allow you a great admin panel from there you can control process bar color, font color, even speed !
 This testimonial plugin's have really cool feature.

 after installing this testimonials plugin you will get a menu under settings that's called "wp testimonial", from there you can customize this plugin as your own requirement.

-<a href="http://oiiio.us/testimonials/" target="_blank">Click here to see live</a>
+<a href="http://oio-team.com/testimonials/" target="_blank">Click here to see Plugin live Demo</a>

 <h4>process bar color :</h4>